 - It is great for generally just helping each other with any other music related work.

-Last.FM automatically caters for your taste by tailoring their suggestions to what you are already listening to.
+Last.FM is an online music networking site that automatically caters for your taste by tailoring their suggestions to what you are already listening to.
 Therefore, if you listen to Armin van Buuren, they may suggest people like Tiesto or Paul Oakenfold.

-Where Last.FM is classed as a social site is because you have the ability to contact people with similar tastes.
+Where Last.FM is classed as an online music networking social site because you can contact people with similar tastes.
 Therefore, you can suggest your tracks to people who like a certain kind of music.
 For instance, you might be trying to target psytrance.
 You will know that Armin Van Buuren has written a lot of psytrance material.
 Therefore, you will be able to offer your music to people who like Armin Van Buuren.

 Another great aspect of Last.FM for artists is that you can upload and promote your own music for free.
 This site is well worth getting more involved in.
 You might view them as an alternative to SoundCloud.
 However, it is advisable that you have your music available on both of these sites.

 If you have ever had a tune going round in your mind, but don’t know what it is called, or who it is by, Midomi is the place to go.
-This is on our list of online music networking sites because of it’s functional ability.
+This is an online music networking site that is on our list of online music networking sites because of it’s functional ability.
 It allows you to find music in your head easily.
 You can also connect with other people who like the same music.
 All you need is a microphone plugged into your USB port and you’re good to go.

 If you would like to add any other sites to the list, please comment below.